 - 1 cup coconut flour

-- ¼ cup sugar (any kind; works out to less than 1 teaspoon per serving)
+- 1/4 cup sugar optional, but works out to less than 1 teaspoon per serving

 - 2 tablespoons baking powder